We probably don't need to oversell the importance of trust. It's the foundation of most — if not all — relationships

-This all makes sense, logically.
-The first two items are related to pay and career advancement.
-While we often discuss work in terms of purpose, the fact is many people in the world use work as a means to an end.
-In other words, purpose is great, but you can’t buy dinner with “purpose.”
-You need fair compensation.
-The cost of goods and services continues to rise while salaries often don’t; that’s called “The Productivity-Pay Gap.”
+While we often discuss work in terms of purpose, the fact is that many people in the world (understandably) rely on work as a means to an end.
+While purpose can help us feel fulfilled in our work, it cannot be exchanged for basic human needs.
+To cover those bases, employees must have fair compensation.
+Unfortunately, the cost of goods and services continues to rise while wages and salaries often don’t — this is called “The Productivity-Pay Gap."

 So, in this way, compensation is also tied to trust — and, of course, employee engagement.
 If companies don't compensate employees well, people tend to leave.
-Their remaining co-workers begin to distrust the company for how they pay, are saddened by their co-workers leaving, and now have more work on their plate while management tries to backfill another position.
+The co-workers they left behind begin to distrust the company for how they pay, are saddened by their co-workers leaving, and now have more work on their plate while management tries to backfill another position.

 On multiple levels, workplace trust can erode as a result of poor compensation models.

-A lack of strong leadership at the top often leads to muddied priorities.
-Muddied priorities, in turn, can erode organizational trust.
-And when priorities are unclear, you have managers throughout a company defining almost every project as “urgent,” and that burns out employees.
-They also don't trust their managers to help in reasonably defining their workload, and when everything is moving a mile a minute without clarity, it's easy to distrust team members if they're not carrying their own weight amidst the chaos.
-Without strong priority alignment, a lack of trust can increase fairly quickly.
+Beyond compensation concerns, a lack of strong leadership at the top can lead to muddied priorities, which, in turn, can erode organizational trust.
+When priorities are unclear, you have managers throughout a company defining almost every project as “urgent,” which burns out employees.
+In turn, employees don't trust their managers to help in reasonably defining their workload, and when everything is moving a mile a minute without clarity, it's easy to distrust team members who aren't carrying their own weight amidst the chaos.
+Without strong priority alignment, trust on teams rapidly declines.